jaketae/pygrad/README.md

         return x
 ```

 `pygrad.nn` includes layers and the `Module` class through which neural networks can be initialized.
-Also noteworthy is `pygrad.functions`, which includes activation functions, trigonometric functions, as well as a host of other basic operations such as reshape and transpose.
+Also noteworthy is `pygrad.functions`, which includes activation functions, trigonometric functions, as well as a host of other basic functions operations, such as reshape and transpose.

 ### DataLoader Class